 Don’t compete with your own articles

-If one of your articles already ranks with that term in the search results, you may have enough authority to try and rank with a second one.
-If you’re not already ranking for a focus keyword, never use it twice!
-Update and improve your original article and write another post that covers a slight variation of the keyword.
+If one of your articles already ranks, you may have enough authority to try and rank with a second one.
+However, if you’re not already ranking for a focus keyword, never use it twice!
+Instead, update and improve your original article.
+Then write another post that covers a slight variation of the keyword.

 Ranking for your desired keyphrase

-What do you do if you want to rank for that particular keyphrase you’ve set your heart on?
+What do you do if you want to rank for a particular keyphrase?
 Imagine you’re starting an online store for horse feed.
-You probably want to rank for [horse feed], but as you’re just starting, that’ll be pretty hard.
-Optimizing all of your posts for [horse feed] is not the right strategy.
-So what should you do?
-Your keyword research will give you some ideas about which other terms to target.
+You probably want to rank for [horse feed].
+Seeing as you’re just starting, that’ll be pretty hard.
+You might think you need to optimize all your posts for [horse feed], but as we’ve just seen, that’s definitely not the case.

 Content for your blog

 You’ll need to write a lot of posts, each covering a different aspect of your ‘head’ term.
-For instance, you could write articles and optimize them for focus keyphrases like [best type of hay for your horse], [pasture management], [feeding thin horses], [feeding sport horses] and so on.
-These focus keywords are called long-tail keywords.
+For instance, you could write and optimize articles for focus keyphrases like [best type of hay for your horse], [pasture management], [feeding thin horses], [feeding sport horses] and so on.
+These are called long-tail keywords.

 Content for your store

-Should I use a focus keyphrase more than once?
+Can you use a focus keyphrase more than once?

 Of course you can, but in most cases it’s not a good strategy to achieve great rankings for a keyphrase.
 If you want to rank for a keyphrase, dive a bit deeper into a topic.
 See what questions people have.
 Could you write long-tail articles about those questions?